root-finance/smart_contracts/report.md

 Modify the `TransientResData` resource in `resources.rs` to restrict burning.
 An example implementation is provided in the audit commit.

-### Data Consistency (C-02)

-- **Severity:** Critical
-- **Impact:** High
-- **Likelihood:** High
-- **Type:** Logic Error
-- **Commit:** 4d8ed164
-- **Status:** New
-- **Target:** `./lending_market/src/lending_market.rs: fn redeem()`
-- **Tests:** `./lending_merket/rests/blueprints/basic.rs: test_contribute_and_borrow_abuse() test_contribute_and_borrow_abuse_2()`

-#### Description:

-The current implementation allows users to redeem their collateral even when they have outstanding loans, leading to potential system exploitation and fund loss.

-**Steps to Reproduce:**

-1. User starts with 10,000,000 USD.
-2. User contributes 900,000 USD to the lending pool.
-3. User borrows 630,000 USD against their contribution.
-4. User attempts to redeem their entire contribution of 900,000 pool units.

-**Expected Behavior:**
-The redemption should fail due to the outstanding loan, or only allow partial redemption up to the unborrowed amount.

-**Actual Behavior:**

-1. The redemption succeeds, allowing the user to withdraw their entire collateral.
-2. The user's final balance increases by 900,000 USD (from 8,830,000 to 9,730,000 USD).
-3. The user's pool unit balance goes to 0, indicating a full redemption.
-4. The pool's available balance decreases by 900,000 USD (from 1,670,000 to 770,000 USD).
-5. The borrowed amount in the pool remains unchanged at 630,000 USD.

-**Impact:**
-This vulnerability could lead to significant financial losses for the lending pool and its depositors.
-It allows malicious users to drain the pool by borrowing funds and then redeeming their collateral without repaying the loan.
-The system is left with bad debt, and the total assets in the system are artificially inflated.

-#### Recommendation:

-1. Implement a check in the redemption process to verify if there are any outstanding loans against the collateral being redeemed.
-2. If loans exist, either:
-   a) Prevent redemption entirely, or
-   b) Allow only partial redemption up to the amount not borrowed against.
-3. Ensure that any redemption reduces the borrowed amount in the pool state if it's being used to settle a loan.
-4. Add a comprehensive reconciliation process to ensure that total funds in the system remain consistent after all operations.

 ## MEDIUM

-### Potential Inefficiency in CDP Listing Function (M-01)

-- **Severity:** Medium
-- **Impact:** Low
-- **Likelihood:** High
-- **Type:** Performance
-- **Commit:** 4d8ed164
-- **Status:** New
-- **Target:** `./lending_market/src/lending_market.rs: fn list_liquidable_cdps()`
-- **Tests:** Not applicable

-#### Description:

-The `list_liquidable_cdps` function currently mutates data and emits events, which incurs transaction fees for the execution.
-This may lead to unnecessary costs when the primary intention is simply to retrieve a list of liquidable CDPs without requiring any state change or event emission.

-**Steps to Reproduce:**

-1. Call the `list_liquidable_cdps` function with a specified `skip` and `limit`.
-2. Observe that the function mutates data and emits events, resulting in transaction fees.

-**Impact:**
-This approach could lead to inefficiencies, especially when the function is intended for read-only operations.
-Users or systems that need to frequently retrieve lists of liquidable CDPs may incur unnecessary costs, which could be avoided with a more efficient implementation.

-#### Recommendation:

-Consider implementing an additional version of the `list_liquidable_cdps` function that does not emit events or mutate data.
-This would allow users to retrieve the information they need without incurring the transaction fees associated with state changes or event emissions.

 ### Lack of Liquidator Badge Revocation Mechanism (M-02)